 |Explore Roger Greenaway's Active Reviewing Guide|

-learning from experience, how to make debriefing
+learning from experience, make debriefing

-more dynamic and how to engage everyone
+more dynamic and engage

 "A goldmine for lots (and lots) of people" - teachers, trainers, consultants, managers and anyone who facilitates learning.